SatDump/SatDump/docs/pages/ImageProductExpression.md

 - `MINCALVAL` value of the unit to be used as a minimum (scaled to 0)
 - `MAXCALVAL` value of the unit to be used as a maximum (scaled to 1)

+If `CALIBRATION_UNIT` is set to `equalized`, this will return the raw channel equalized (useful to stretch it on uncalibrated instruments for example).

 ### Look-up table (1D/2D)

 This lets you loading and utilizing a Look-Up Table in the expression.